neondatabase/website/content/docs/manage/endpoints.md

 * Changing the size of your fixed compute restarts the endpoint and _temporarily disconnect all existing connections_.
   <Admonition type="note">
-  When your compute resizes automatically as part of the autoscaling feature, there are no restarts disconnects; it just scales.
+  When your compute resizes automatically as part of the autoscaling feature, there are no restarts or disconnects; it just scales.
   </Admonition>
 * Editing minimum or maxiumum autoscaling sizes also requires a restart; existing connections are temporariliy disconnected.
-* Changes to autosuspend do not require an endpoint restart; existing connections are unaffected.
+* Changes to autosuspend settings do not require an endpoint restart; existing connections are unaffected.

 ### Compute size and Autoscaling configuration